 5. Start At The Right Place

-Once your hair is 60 percent dry, it’s important to section it for a more professional effect.
+Once your hair is 60 percent dry, it’s important to section it for a more professional like blow dry effect.
 Section off the top sections and clip them away.
-Begin from the bottom sections and work your way up.
+Begin from the bottom sections and work your way up with the blow dryer.
 Don’t simply run the brush down your length while blasting heat on it, that’s not going to be very effective.
 What you've got to do is pull your roots taut if you’re using a flat brush, point the nozzle at it and then work your way down to the ends.
-With a round brush, wrap your roots around it and roll the brush down, follow its movements with the blow dryer, then take it back up to your roots.
+While blow drying with a round brush, wrap your roots around it and roll the brush down, follow its movements with the blow dryer, then take it back up to your roots.
 Do this a few times then wrap your ends around it a couple times to finish.